Intel-bigdata/HiBench/README.md

      2. For configurations in same folder, the loading sequence will be sorted according to configure file name.

-     3. Values in latter configures will override former.
+     3. Values in latter configure will override former.

      4. The final values for all properties will be stored in a single config file located at `report/<workload><language APIs>/conf/<workload>.conf`,